 Bits Description 79:32 Transmitter Pause Frame Source Address[47:0].
 This address is used by the Ethernet MAC core as the source address for any outbound flow control frames.
 This address does not have any effect on frames passing through the main transmit datapath of the Ethernet MAC.
 The address is ordered such that the first byte transmitted or received is the least significant byte in the register; for example, a MAC address of AA-BB-CC-DD-EE-FF is stored in byte [79:32] as 0xFFEEDDCCBBAA.
-31:16 TX MTU Size .
-This value is used as the maximum frame size allowed as described in Receiver Maximum Permitted Frame Length, page 50 when RX MTU Enable is set to 1.
-13:11 Reserved 15 Reserved 14 TX MTU Enable .
-When this bit is set to 1, the value in TX MTU Size is used as the maximum frame size allowed as described in Transmitter Maximum Permitted Frame Length, page 41.
+31 Reserved 30:16 TX MTU Size .
+This value is used as the maximum frame size allowed as described in Receiver Maximum Permitted Frame Length, page 51 when RX MTU Enable is set to 1.
+15 Reserved 14 TX MTU Enable .
+When this bit is set to 1, the value in TX MTU Size is used as the maximum frame size allowed as described in Transmitter Maximum Permitted Frame Length, page 42.
 When set to 0 frame handling depends on the other configuration settings.
-10 Deficit Idle Count Enable .
+13:11 Reserved 10 Deficit Idle Count Enable .
 When this bit is set to 1, the core reduces the IFG as described in IEEE Standard 802.3-2008 [Ref 1], 46.3.1.4 Option 2 to support the maximum data transfer rate.
 When this bit is set to 0, the core always stretches the IFG to maintain start alignment.
-This bit is cleared and has no effect if LAN Mode and In-band FCS are both enabled or if Interframe Gap Adjust is enabled.
+Adjust is enabled.
 9 Transmitter LAN/WAN Mode.
-When this bit is 1, the transmitter automatically inserts idles into the Inter Frame Gap to reduce the average data rate to that of the OC-192 SONET payload rate (WAN mode When this bit is 0, the transmitter uses standard Ethernet interframe gaps (LAN mode).
+When this bit is 1, the transmitter automatically inserts idles into the Inter Frame Gap to reduce the average data rate to that of the OC-192 SONET payload rate (WAN mode).
+When this bit is 0, the transmitter uses standard Ethernet interframe gaps (LAN mode).
 8 Transmitter Interframe Gap Adjust Enable .
 When this bit is 1, the transmitter reads the value of the tx_ifg_delay port and set the interframe gap accordingly.
 If it is set to 0, the transmitter inserts a minimum interframe gap.
 This bit is ignored if Bit[53] (Transmitter LAN/WAN Mode) is set to 1.
 7 Transmitter Preserve Preamble Enable .
 When this bit is set to 1, the Ethernet MAC transmitter preserves the custom preamble field presented on the Client Interface.
 When it is 0, the standard preamble field specified in IEEE Standard 802.3-2008 is transmitted.
-6 Reserved 5 Transmit Flow Control Enable .
-When this bit is 1, asserting the pause_req signal causes the Ethernet MAC core to send a flow control frame out from the transmitter as described in Transmitting a Pause Frame, page 51.
-When this bit is 0, asserting the pause_req signal has no effect.
-4 Transmitter Jumbo Frame Enable .
-When this bit is 1, the Ethernet MAC transmitter allows frames large than the maximum legal frame length specified in IEEE Standard 802.3-2008 [Ref 1] to be sent.
-When set to 0, the Ethernet MAC transmitter only allows frames up to the legal maximum to be sent.